OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 In the following table, we document the recommended system accesses for common roles within the OpenRail Association.

-> [!WARNING]
-> There may be valid reasons why a person requires different access than what is listed here.
+> ⚠️ There may be valid reasons why a person requires different access than what is listed here.
 Carefully assess every system, **especially during offboarding**.

 | System                                      | Board Member | Team Member | WG Member | TC Member |
 | ------------------------------------------- | ------------ | ----------- | --------- | --------- |